 Live Reload

-The test server automatically detects file changes and reloads:
+The test server automatically detects file changes and reloads:- All

 No need to restart the server!
 Just save your files and test.